 We downsized when we moved to our condo and then a few years later, a new townhome.
 It’s cheaper to live in a smaller space!
 And we moved to a state with a lower cost of living – Utah.
 The state income tax is much lower and property taxes are cut in half.
 It’s cheaper to live here.

 The great news is I live where I can hike and ski within 10 minutes of my home.
 Sometimes we even see moose with our binoculars off our deck.

 I learned that even with setbacks, we could create the retirement about which we had dreamed.

 So can you!

-Sign up for my weekly updates where I share monthly money challenges, practical financial tips, and strategies for retiring even if you are a late starter.
+Sign up for my regular updates where I share practical financial tips, and strategies for retiring even if you are a late starter.